 - A delay circuit path that phase-shifts the signal, which is modulated by an LFO (low-frequency oscillator).

-Chorus effects can be mono or stereo, or multi-channel and can be designed with 2 voices (the dry and delayed signals) or more than 2 voices.
+Chorus effects can be mono, stereo, or multi-channel and can be designed with 2 voices (dry and delayed signals) or more than 2 voices.
 Each voice would have its own signal path that would be mixed with the others at the output.

 A Note On Acoustic Chorusing